snoozan/Algorithmically/README.md

 Algorithmically
 ===============

-Several algorithms written in several different languages, graphified and descriptified
+Several algorithms written in several different languages, graphified and descriptified using unix time() and D3 JS

 ###Inspiration